 Market: ₱ 5,497

 We didn’t spend much money on markets because most of the time we ate out.
 Just in Boracay we save some bucks having breakfast and lunch at our apartment.
-A curious thing about shopping groceries in Philippines is that they sell everything you can imagine and need, in little packages, like sachets.
+A curious thing about shopping groceries in the Philippines is that they sell everything you can imagine and need, in little packages, like sachets.
 What is super handy and cheap.
 Also the fruits were fresh, delicious and affordable.
 I was delighted with the sweet mangos and mangosteen, Rob was happy with the giant pomelos. 😀

 Eating Out: ₱ 12,586